ORNL-Fusion/OEDGE/docs/source/input.rst

   0: Source lengths are interpreted to be in absolute units (meters)

   1: Source lengths are expressed in relative units as a proportion of SMAX for each individual ring

+.. _206:
+206 : Start of Ionization Source
+  The interpretation of this number depends on the analytic ionization option selected.
+This number is interpreted as the starting S position (relative or absolute) of the ionization source.
+In the case of the triangular or rectangular ionization sources there will be no ionization for S less than the value listed here.

+.. _207:
+207 : End or Length of Ionization Source
+  This specifies the end of the ionization source or effectively its length if the ionization source starts at 0.0.
+All of the source lengths are limited to a maximum of 1/2 of the field line.
+This is because the solver operates from each target out to the point mid-way from both targets along the field line and would ignore any source contributions outside this range.

+.. _208:
+208 : Decay Factor or Width of Ionization Source
+  This is the characteristic decay length or the width factor of the ionization source depending on which ionization source option has been selected.
+In particular, this value is used for the decay length of the default Exponential Decay Ionization Source.

+.. _209:
+209 : Length of the Radiation Source
+  Length of radiating source region in meters.

+.. _210:
+210 : Decay Length of Radiation Source
+  Characteristic decay length for the exponential decay radiation source - Prad Option 1.

+.. _211
+211 : Source Strength Fraction (Frr)
+  This specifies the total power radiated by the radiation source term in terms of the power flux onto the target.
+A value of 3.0 means that the integrated strength of radiated losses will total 3 times the total target power flux for the specific ring.

+.. _212:
+212 : Garching Radiation Model: Parameter Alpha
+  The Garching model for impurity radiation uses the following formula.
+The quantities Alpha, the base temperature and the two exponents are read from the input data file using these lines.
+The actual option is selected through the Radiative Source Switch (Prad Option 2) which is found below.

+  Equations...